 (Note the proper use of the word ‘actions’, instead of the usual NT interpretation, ‘works”.
 From the Complete Jewish Study Bible.)

 A third problem suddenly appears: it is an issue that all people face when going astray—the notion of wherein at first all worked well.
-So many wrongheaded ventures begin well, but with even the slightest tweak in circumstance they soon go awry.
-Enosh probably taught correctly from the ‘branches of knowledge’ he had been given.
-Prayers would have had an observable effect.
-That which was spoken in the name of God yielded good results, and prospered hope and faith.
+So many wrongheaded ventures begin well, but with even the slightest tweak in circumstance, they soon go awry.
+Enosh probably taught correctly from the ‘branches of knowledge’—prayers manifest observable effect, speaking in the name of God yielded good results and prospered hope and faith.
 People would become acquainted with the idea of the spirit living within, as in ‘blew life into him’, or ‘blew the spirit into him’, more awake in some than others, but necessarily whole and providing a quiescent unity.
 When man began to use this knowledge out of his flesh and without God, soon the downward spiral engages.

 Enosh may also have taught an ancient-mystic form of studying the stars.
 This would entail how the heavens encase the earth.
-This knowledge of the heavenly bodies is referenced in the Book of Enoch, in Book III, chapters 72-82, wherein the picture of the heavens is presented.
-It is also thought by some scholars that Enosh may have set up astrological schools of study, and may have inadvertently planted the seed for this later downfall in man.
+The Book of Enoch, Book III, chapters 72-82, references knowledge of the heavenly bodies, presenting the picture of the heavens.
+Some scholars think that Enosh may have set up astrological schools of study, and may have inadvertently planted the seed for this later downfall in man.

 It is doubtful Enosh would have wanted man to worship the stars, but to worship Yahweh only.
 Yet, once again man takes matters into his own hands, hence the mind of man becomes divided, split apart.
-The many gods once more begin to proliferate.
+In the history of mankind, the many gods once more begin to proliferate.

 Maimonides, in his introduction to the laws, interprets the behavior of Enosh by the result of where men eventually strayed: “Their mistake was as follows: They said that G‑d created stars and spheres with which to control the world.
 He placed them on high and treated them with honor, making them servants who minister before Him.
 Accordingly, it is fitting to praise and glorify them and to treat them with honor.”

 Josephus writes, “They [meaning Seth and his family] were the inventors of that peculiar sort of wisdom which is concerned with the heavenly bodies, and their order.”
-In chapter III he opens with, “Now this posterity of Seth continued to esteem God as the Lord of the Universe, and have an entire regard for virtue, for seven generations; but in the process of time they (the people became) were perverted, and forsook the practices of their forefathers; and did neither pay those honors to God which were appointed them, nor had any concern to do justice towards men [violence].”
+In chapter III he opens with, “Now this posterity of Seth continued to esteem God as the Lord of the Universe, and have entire regard for virtue, for seven generations; but in the process of time they [the people] became perverted, and forsook the practices of their forefathers; and did neither pay those honors to God which were appointed them nor had any concern to do justice towards men [violence].”

 When the practice of godly attribution becomes dissolute, the ensuing mix of the godly and ungodly begets societal disorder.
-Nonetheless, the worshipping of God’s heavenly creations, and creating religions around the detailed and convoluted analysis presented in the movement of the skies, man forgets about God and the pursuit of God’s enlightenment and His wisdom.
+Nonetheless, man worships God’s heavenly creations and creates religions around the detailed and convoluted analysis presented in the movement of the skies.
+Man forgets about God and the pursuit of God’s enlightenment and His wisdom.

-A great falling away from the enlightenment into God becomes inevitable, and is one reason the Hebrew Bible warns of divergent spiritual or religious behavior.
-This warning is issued so that man will not stray from his contemplations toward the enlightenment into God.
-In short, the history tells us that man begins to walk this divergent pathway.
+A great falling away from the enlightenment into God becomes inevitable and is one reason the Hebrew Bible warns of divergent spiritual or religious behavior.
+In short, history tells us that man begins to walk this divergent pathway.
 He takes the study of the heavenly spheres as the wisdom itself, and the intertwining of these gods— Utu-Shamash the sun-god, and Ishtar the goddess of sex and love, Baal— and in the process begins to thwart the greater knowledge and wisdom teachings.

 There are a number of references Jesus makes relative to this calamity of a split mind.
 In Luke 11.17 Jesus tells us that, “Every kingdom divided against itself is brought to desolation.”
-Division itself, or divided mind, Jesus brings under scrutiny.
+The division itself, or divided mind, Jesus brings under scrutiny.
 The later reference to Satan (v.
-18) also implies this division, for Satan seeks first to divide or separate a person from God, and it is then he captures.
-A good example of the divisive-principle is well represented in the Book of Job.
-Satan wishes to test Job, and essentially splits him from God, and God’s reward for Job’s goodness.
+18) also implies this division, for Satan seeks first to divide or separate a person from God, and then he captures.
+In the Book of Job, Satan wishes to test Job and essentially split him from God and God’s reward.

 Luke 11.34, “The lamp of the body is the eye.
 Therefore, when your eye is good (whole), your whole body also is full of light.
 But when your eye is bad, your body is full of darkness.”
 The ‘bad eye’ Jesus mentions is a reference to giving with a stingy nature, the eye that is whole is a generous giver, and is intended to illustrate God’s generosity.
-Another example of this splitting apart were the many laws the Jews followed.
-These laws had now become a distraction from God, and the laws themselves were treated as if holy.
-This obtuse focus on law could not enhance a true relationship with God.
+The many laws that later developed within Judaism represent another split in consciousness.
+These laws now distracted from God, for the laws themselves, were treated as if holy.
+This obtuse focus on the law could not enhance a true relationship with God.
 In the teaching of the Way, Jesus instead prospers unity and wholeness focused on the One God, and not laws or religiosity.

-The auxiliary principle of preservation presents itself— no matter how great the calamity in anyone’s life, they may also be preserved.
+Even amidst great calamity, the generations remain preserved.
+No matter how great the calamity in anyone’s life, God’s preservation also remains available.
 The commitment, however, must be made.
-Turning back to God or renewing commitment, is by God always perceived as a special event.
+Turning back to God or renewing commitment, is always perceived by God as a special event.
 As we see in the story of the Prodigal Son (Luke 15.11-32), any return home, no matter what the previous situation, is greeted with abounding joy!